PaNOSC-ViNYL/ase/doc/intro.rst

   interfaces make it simple to contribute new functionality to ASE.

 :Pythonic:
-  It fits nicely into the rest of the Python world, and *it fits your brain*.
+  It fits nicely into the rest of the Python world with heavy use of the popular :term:`NumPy` package for numerical work.
+The use of the Python language allows ASE to be used both interactively as well as in scripts.

 :Open to participation:
   All of the code in ASE is carrying the :term:`GNU General Public License`